 Were you there?
-Look for yourself and your friends in redbankgreen‘s photos.
+Look for yourself and your friends in redbankgreen‘s beaucoup photos below.
 (Photos by John T. Ward.
-Click to enlarge)
+Click to enlarge.)

 An ideal day of sunshine and early-autumn temperatures drew thousands of foodies and music lovers — including fans of folk singer Melanie, at right — to downtown Red Bank for the ninth annual Guinness Oyster Festival Sunday.